 Weekly tutorials are an important part of the course and contribute to 10% of your final grade.
 Your TA will expect active participation to create a dynamic learning environment.
-If you have specific issues with this process you must speak with the course coordinator as soon as possible.
-Every three weeks, your TA will assign you a tutorial grade out of 10 using the rubric below as a guide.
+If you have specific issues with this process, you must speak to the course coordinator as soon as possible.